sunnybunnyy/hangman/README.md

    python hangman.py

 2. Use the GUI to guess letters and try to complete the word before the hangman is fully drawn.

-## Future Enhancements
-- **Multiplayer Support:** Allow multiple human players to take turns guessing.
-- **Difficulty Levels:** Introduce different difficulty levels with varying word lengths and guessing attempts.
-- **Custom Word Lists:** Enable players to provide their own list of words for the game.